-According to Minnesota Crash Facts, 2011, motorist behaviors cause about half of all pedestrian-vehicle crashes and pedestrian behaviors cause the other half.
-Pedestrian behaviors that primarily cause will add funds to its existing enforcement grant for patrol of its campuses for those pedestrians and drivers not obeying pedestrian laws.
-Along with earned media, Share the Road materials will supplement the education campaign to raise awareness of pedestrian-related crashes.
+According to Minnesota Crash Facts, 2013, motorist behaviors cause about half of all pedestrian-vehicle crashes and pedestrian behaviors cause the other half.
+Pedestrian behaviors that primarily cause pedestrian-vehicle crashes include inattention, crossing mid-block, walking along the roadway and ignoring sign or signals.

-Because there is a high-percentage of pedestrians on college campuses, colleges and university police departments, as well as populous cities, enforcement.
+Because there is a high-percentage of pedestrians on college campuses, colleges and university police departments, as well as populous cities, will add funds to existing enforcement grant for patrol of campuses for those pedestrians and drivers not obeying pedestrian laws.
+Along with earned media, Share the Road materials from MnDOT will supplement the education campaign to raise awareness of pedestrian-related crashes.

-Evaluation Compare pedestrian involved crash data before and after stepped up
+Evaluation Compare pedestrian involved crash data before and after stepped up enforcement.